tliron/go-khutulun/README.md

   enables "side-loading" networking, but we still need a primary IP address on the Kubernetes control plane.)
 Distributed storage solutions must also be made to participate in this networking scheme.
-* Kubernetes is focused on one kind of runnable: pods of Docker-style containers.
+* Kubernetes is focused on one kind of activity: pods of Docker-style containers.
 This means that we also require a Docker-style container image repository (either external or internal to the cluster).
   That's a not-insignficant cost.
 And what if we don't need or want to use containers?
 Sometimes we want just bare processes, or virtual machines, or even other container technologies (e.g. systemd-nspawn).